y-ota/Assoon/README.md

 ![Sample screenshot 1](/readme/screenshot1.png)

 ## LICENSE
-Assoon is open source software and is licensed under the GNU General Public License Version 3 located in the LICENSE file.
+Assoon is open source software and is licensed under the GNU General Public License Version 3 located in the [LICENSE](https://github.com/y-ota/Assoon/blob/master/LICENSE).
 Assoon also uses mutiple open source libraries.
-See these licenses that are located in the licenses folder.
+See these licenses that are located in the [licenses](https://github.com/y-ota/Assoon/blob/master/licenses).